Ziqi767/sta365/README.md

-This repository contains the solution of STA365 HW
+This repository contains the solution of STA365 HW1